 Amusement, social activities, and incidental entertainment costs such as alcoholic beverages, gratuities, door prizes, and gifts are not allowable expenditures under this Grant.
-Meals are allowable only when business is being conducted during the meal and a reasonable argument can be made for such expenditure.
+Meals are generally not allowable and may only be allowed when necessary and appropriate in carrying out the grant program.
+See Appendix L Grant Cost Guidelines: Food and Beverage Costs.